Providing chemical analysis for researchers and hands-on training in advanced instrumentation for students.

 The Analytical Core Lab located at the UWM School of Freshwater Sciences supports research in two ways.
 The first, the Analytical Core Lab maintains a variety of instrumentation that can be utilized by researchers on campus or through the SFS staff.
 The core lab also helps teach students about analytical techniques in preparing samples as well as hands-on education about the instrumentation utilized in the lab.
 The Analytical Core Lab contains several workstations that can be utilized for experimentation for nutrient, trace metal, or isotope analysis.

 The Analytical Core Lab can conduct non-certified analyses for dissolved nutrients, dissolved organic carbon, Total C (filter, solid, or tissue), Total N (filter, solid, or tissue), trace metals, and isotope ratios (d15N [solids/filters], d13C [gas or solids/filters], d18O [liquid], d2H [liquid]).
 Instrumentation used by the core lab includes ICP-MS, IRMS, TOC-TN analyzer, CHN, IC, AA, CRDS, plus others.
-See file for instrumentation and rates.

 The goal of the Analytical Core Lab is to provide hands-on education and experience to upper-level undergraduates and graduate students.
 The core lab provides a work environment built around completing chemical analyses that will further their education and research while aiding in the learning of traditional and advanced instrumentation.